Vojislav Mihailović: SPO (1993–2005)

 He joined the monarchist Serbian Renewal Movement (SPO) headed by Vuk Drašković in 1993, and a year later, he was named a member of the party presidency.
-He was elected MP in the 1993 parliamentary elections, elected vice president of the National Assembly and later re-elected to both positions in the 1997 parliamentary elections.
+He was elected MP in the 1993 parliamentary elections, elected vice-president of the National Assembly and later re-elected to both positions in the 1997 parliamentary elections.

 When Zoran Đinđić was removed from office as the mayor of Belgrade at the initiative of SPO and help from the then ruling Socialist Party of Serbia (SPS) in late 1997, the office was vacant for more than a year, with Milan Božić serving as the acting mayor.
 Following the vacancy period, Mihailović was elected Mayor of Belgrade on 22 January 1999.
 Mihailović ran as SPO candidate for President of Federal Republic Yugoslavia in the 2000 Yugoslav general elections, winning 2.95% of the popular vote.
 Following the overthrow of Slobodan Milošević, Mihailović was succeeded as mayor by Milan St. Protić.

-Mihailović was once again elected MP in the 2003 parliamentary election, and later the vice president of the National Assembly.
-He served as the acting president of Serbia for one day, from 3 March to 4 March 2004.
+Mihailović was once again elected MP in the 2003 parliamentary election, and later the vice-president of the National Assembly.
+He served as the acting president of Serbia for one day, from 3 to 4 March 2004.
 In December 2004, Mihailović, along with Veroljub Stevanović and other SPO high-ranking members, published a letter, accusing the party leadership for "misapproriating 136,000 euros from the state budget, while some local party boards did not have funds for utilities and telephone bills".
 Danica Drašković, the wife of SPO leader Vuk Drašković, responded by accusing the then prime minister of Serbia, Vojislav Koštunica, and the director of the Security Intelligence Agency (BIA), Rade Bulatović, for being behind the letter and sued the signatories of the letter for defamation.
 In March 2005, Mihailović announced that he was leaving SPO.